alanng10/class-lang/Info/Article/Word/a.md

 Word "rite" has meaning that is right.

+Word "nite" has meaning that is up.

+Word "site" has meaning that is down.

 Word "out" has meaning that is output destination.

 Word "inn" has meaning that is input source.